jimburton/sudoku/README.md

 zip  :: [a] -> [b] -> [(a,b)]
 ```

-You might want to take a look at the exercises and answers on lists
-and list comprehensions.

 ## Solving puzzles

-Finally, we have all the bits in place to attack our main problem:
+Finally, we have everything in place to attack our main problem:
-Solving a given puzzle.
+solving puzzles.

 Our objective is to define a Haskell function